Safeway Driving School

 The classroom instruction covers important topics such as Minnesota traffic laws, safe driving habits, accident avoidance, and more.

-Once completed, Safeway Driving School will issue a Classroom Completion Certificate (E-Card), which is required to take the knowledge test for a permit license.
+Once completed, Safeway Driving School will issue a Classroom Completion Certificate (E-Card) as confirmation that you’ve completed your drivers education.
+This certificate is required to take the knowledge test for a permit license.

 What is a Classroom Completion Certificate (E-Card) and how do I get one?